ZanSara/zansara.github.io/content/posts/2023-10-27-haystack-series-rag/post.md

 from haystack.document_stores.in_memory import InMemoryDocumentStore

 documents = [
-    Document(content="German is the the official language of Germany."), Document(content="The capital of France is Paris, and its official language is French."), Document(content="Italy recognizes a few official languages, but the most widespread one is Italian."), Document(content="Esperanto has been adopted as official language for some microstates as well, such as the Republic of Rose Island, a short-lived microstate built on a sea platform in the Adriatic Sea.")
+    Document(content="German is the official language of Germany."), Document(content="The capital of France is Paris, and its official language is French."), Document(content="Italy recognizes a few official languages, but the most widespread one is Italian."), Document(content="Esperanto has been adopted as official language for some microstates as well, such as the Republic of Rose Island, a short-lived microstate built on a sea platform in the Adriatic Sea.")